syscobalt/cobalt/README.md

 ---
-title: "Readme"
+File: "README.md"
-author: "Falkosc223, Dashbloxx"
+Author: "Falkosc223, Dashbloxx"
 ---
 # Cobalt
 ## What is Cobalt?